Generic filters

 DescriptionAssessmentPre-requisitesVoluntary contributionSpecialist equipmentLeads toQualification availableTo discuss contact

 This course covers topics in Mathematics and Statistics that were introduced in Year 12.
 To be successful in this course you need good statistical analysis skills.
 The Probability content covers probability theory and probability distributions.
 The Statistical content covers making an inference using statistical methods and analysing time series data.
 A mixture of internal assessments and external examinations will be offered in this course.12 Achievement Standard credits in Mathematics at NCEA Level 2 including those in Statistics and Probability.Approximately $20 for a set of workbooks.A graphic calculator is required for the externally assessed topics (a Casio model is recommended).
 This is important as it allows students to get comfortable with the necessary calculator functions prior to their examinations.
 If it is not possible for whānau to purchase such a calculator, please contact the Head of Maths, to make alternative arrangements.
 UE is available from this course.
-It will lead to Tertiary study.NCEA Level 3.Dave Wiggins.
+It will lead to Tertiary study.NCEA Level 3.Lu Chen and Colleen Schuster

 Mathematics with Statistics Internal, 13MSI